xdmushui/partner-center-sdk/develop/purchase-azure-reservations.md

-Once you have identified the active subscription that you want to add the Azure Reserved VM Instance to, you must register the subscription so that it is enabled for Azure Reserved VM Instances.
-To register an existing [Subscription](subscriptions.md) resource so that it is enabled for ordering Azure Reserved VM Instances, see [Register a subscription](register-a-subscription.md).
+Once you have identified the active subscription that you want to add the Azure reservation to, you must register the subscription so that it is enabled for Azure reservations.
+To register an existing [Subscription](subscriptions.md) resource so that it is enabled for ordering Azure reservations, see [Register a subscription](register-a-subscription.md).

 After registering your subscription, you should confirm that the registration process is completed by checking the registration status.
 To do this, see [Get subscription registration status](get-subscription-registration-status.md).